Redivus Health is finding that up to 50% of the time sepsis is being under-recognized.

 More Than the Flu

-The second case involved a patient from a long-term care facility who was brought to Sheridan County Health Complex with the flu.
-This winter, the U.S. is experiencing a widespread outbreak of influenza, and Kansas hospitals are reporting an increase in flu cases.
+The second case involved a patient from a long-term care facility.
+The patient came to Sheridan County Health Complex with the flu.
+During the winter of 2018, the U.S. experienced a widespread outbreak of influenza, and Kansas hospitals reported an increase in flu cases.

 “With his initial presentation of flu symptoms, at first, we didn’t think sepsis,” Amanda says.
 “But we used the Redivus app to plug in his vital signs.
 We ran labs, and with the results, we came to a severe sepsis diagnosis.”